 Medellin is an incredible city that’s emerging as a must-visit destination if you are backpacking in Colombia!
-Medellin is succesfully trying to shed its image as a “drug city” to one of innovation and creativity.
+Medellin is successfully shedding its image as a “drug city” to one of innovation and creativity.
 With its warm weather year-round and locals (know as Paisas) who know how to have a good time, any itinerary to Colombia should definitely include a stop in “the city of eternal spring.”

 Although more and more people are visiting Medellin, there are still some not-so-great areas.
 To make sure you stay safe while travelling, you’ll want to be sure you’re in one of the neighbourhoods that are popular with both expats and tourists.

-Most of the nightlife, restaurants, and culture are centred around El Poblado and Laureles.
-Most of the hostels included in this post are located in or very near these two neighbourhoods, but all of the hostels reviewed here are in very safe areas of this amazing city.
+Most of the nightlife, restaurants, and culture are centered around El Poblado and Laureles.
+Most of the hostels included in this post are located in or very near these two neighborhoods, but all of the hostels reviewed here are in very safe areas of this amazing city.

 Quick answer: The best hostels in Medellin